Prison torture new shadow on Afghan security services

-High desertion rates, widespread corruption, drug use and illiteracy are among the problems plaguing Afghanistan's army and police, despite billions of dollars the North Atlantic Treaty Organisation is pouring into raising standards, and thousands of foreign mentors.
+High desertion rates, widespread corruption, drug use and illiteracy are among the problems plaguing Afghanistan's army and police, despite billions of dollars and thousands of trainers that NATO is pouring into raising standards.

 The new allegations of mistreatment come in a U.N. report, which names several detention centres around the country.
 It has not yet been released to the public but the findings have been shared with some Afghan and NATO officials.